 Cornelius was described in deeds and other official papers as a merchant and landowner in the Nanjemoy area of Charles County.
 He bought the 60-acre plot called Tatshall (a.k.a.
 Tatall/Totsall/Tattsall/Tasch Hall/Nuthall) from John Butcher for 5,000 pounds of tobacco in 1684,[iii] and sold it to his father-in-law James Smallwood for 3,000 pounds of tobacco on 27 May 1688.[iv]
 Tatshall lay east of Portobacco Fresh and west of Zekiah Swamp (where the Piscataway Indians had a fort), “adjoining to the land called Moores Ditch [a.k.a.
 Moore’s Lodge] at the exterior bound thereof,” and abutting land owned by Shaw, Lindsey and Smallwood.[iv.a.]
 This would place Tatshall next to Charles County’s first courthouse (1674-1727) at Moore’s Lodge — a perfect business location at the time.
 A west-east stream called Maddox Branch probably defined Tatshall‘s southern perimeter.
 Based on this information, we have located Tatshall at 38.481510, -76.968192.

-We suspect Cornelius inherited additional land or business capital from his father Edward.
+We suspect Cornelius received additional land or business capital from his father Edward.
 Cornelius’ financial and social success, despite only one record of land ownership (and his possible loss of 2,000 pounds on the Tatshall sale!), is confusing.
 His sons’ numerous and large land purchases in the early 1700s imply that Cornelius passed on a significant inheritance to them, and it’s likely that we have not found the full record of Cornelius’ holdings.
+It’s possible, for example, that Cornelius’ 1684 purchase of Tatshall was just a minor part of greater land transfers related to his father Edward’s 1684 sale of the nearby 500-acre Nanjemoy tract, and that Cornelius received more acreage in the transfer.
+The same year that his father sold the 500-acre Nanjemoy tract, Cornelius would purchase Tatshall, get married, and sue his father for 1000 pounds.

 Nanjemoy — known as Durham Parish or Crossroads before 1832 — is an Algonquin Indian name that means “the haunt” or “the home of the raccoon,” or “they go down the river” – depending on who’s asked.[iv.b.]
 It was once a center of agricultural commerce for the southeast, second only to Charleston, S.C.
 From 1730 to the 1930s, Nanjemoy’s main port — Port Tobacco — received ships that carried goods such as tobacco and pulpwood to ports around the region.
 Cornelius is known to have made trips aboard the America and Friendship from Liverpool, England, in 1683 and 1685, and he received at least two major shipments from London.[v] [vi] [vii] [viii]